 1. Thermal Comfort

-RCC slabs have the ability to store and release heat slowly, contributing to better thermal comfort within buildings.
+RCC slabs can store and release heat slowly, contributing to better thermal comfort within buildings.
 This feature helps regulate indoor temperatures and reduces energy consumption for heating or cooling.

 1. Sound Insulation